CobayaSampler/cobaya/docs/cluster_amazon.rst

    $ sudo apt update && sudo apt install gcc-5 gfortran-5 g++-5 openmpi-bin openmpi-common libopenmpi-dev libopenblas-base liblapack3 liblapack-dev python python-pip

-   $ pip install "matplotlib<3" --user  ## this requisite will eventually be removed
+   $ python -m pip install "matplotlib<3" --user  ## this requisite will eventually be removed

-   $ pip install mpi4py --user --no-binary :all:
+   $ python -m pip install mpi4py --user --no-binary :all:

-And install **cobaya** (and optionally PolyChord and some cosmology modules) with
+And install **cobaya** (and optionally PolyChord and some cosmology requisites) with

 .. code:: bash

-   $ pip install cobaya --user
+   $ python -m pip install cobaya --user

-   $ cobaya-install cosmo --modules modules
+   $ cobaya-install cosmo --packages-path cobaya_packages

 .. note::

    If ``cobaya-install cosmo`` fails with a segmentation fault, simply run it again.

 Now you are ready to run some samples.
-Don't forget to mention the modules folder with ``-m modules`` in the command line, or ``modules: modules`` in the input file.
+Don't forget to mention the external packages folder with ``-p cobaya_packages`` in the command line, or ``packages_path: packages`` in the input file.

 As an example, you can just copy the input at :doc:`cosmo_basic_runs`, paste it in a file with ``nano`` and save it to ``planck.yaml``.